Come study journalism in the most exciting city in the world.

 July 11 – 20, 2016

 The online application for NYU’s Urban Journalism Workshop will be available February 1, 2016.
 The application deadline is April 25, 2016.
-Students who are accepted into the program will be notified by June 1, 2016.
+Applications are closed.
+Accepted students will be notified beginning mid-May, 2016.
 For admitted students, the program is free.

 Become a Backpack Reporter